ciatph/csv-firestore/README.md

 ## Installation

-1. Clone this repository.
+1. Clone this repository, or install using npm (see step #2).
 `git clone https://github.com/ciatph/csv-firestore.git`
+2. **csv-firestore** is also available as an npm package on https://www.npmjs.com/package/csv-firestore.
+Install using:
+   - `npm install --save csv-firebase`
-2. Install dependencies.
+3. Install dependencies.
 `npm install`
-3. Set up the environment variables.
+4. Set up the environment variables.
    - Create a `.env` file with reference to the `.env.example` file.
    - Encode your own Firebase project settings on the following variables:
      -  `FIREBASE_SERVICE_ACC`